 The health of Bernedoodles appears to improve with the earlier crosses.
 First-generation crosses involve matches between individuals that are not closely related.
 The expectation is that these dogs come from a larger genetic pool and thus have decreased chances of inheriting debilitating diseases.
-However, as breeders attempt to reproduce specific qualities and use more purebred dogs in their programs, the gene pool shrinks again, increasing the incidence of specific conditions.
-Bernedoodles suffer from a few health challenges.

 Caring for Your Bernedoodle